escolmebartlebooth/CarND-PID-Control-Project/README.md

 A PID controller with manual tuning and a fixed throttle setting was able to run smoothly round the test track with reasonable approximation to the optimal line set by the cross-track error.

-Although tuning using twiddle was implemented, the resulting settings didn't really seem to result in much better performance, so it might be that the error metric for twiddle was working to a local minimum or simply not implemented properly.
+Although tuning using twiddle was implemented, the resulting settings didn't really seem to result in much better performance.

-A second controller for throttle control enabled a much faster speed around the track but with fairly unstable performance with some crashes on some runs and even abrupt breaking and some reversing.
+A second controller for throttle control enabled a much faster speed around the track but with fairly unstable performance with some crashes on some runs and even abrupt breaking and some reversing when combined with the tuned steering controller.
+If using the initial manual tuning settings for both controllers, less crashing occurs!